The Mackie Foundation

 How to Apply

 The Mackie Foundation does not have a public application process.
 There is no website, published application guidelines, or open calls for proposals.
-The Foundation appears to operate on a trustee-discretion basis, with grants awarded to organizations identified through the trustees' own networks and knowledge of the sector.
+The Foundation appears to operate on a trustee-discretion basis, with grants awarded to organisations identified through the trustees' own networks and knowledge of the sector.

-Organizations interested in securing funding from the Foundation would need to:
+Organisations interested in securing funding from the Foundation would need to:

 - Contact the Foundation directly via Forsters LLP at 020 7863 8333